syncfusion-content/windowsforms-docs/WindowsForms/ColorUI/Tab-Text.md

-> Note: We can also change the font style of the tab text using ColorUIControl.Font property.
+N> We can also change the font style of the tab text using ColorUIControl.Font property.